At GCG Library we have volunteers who love books, volunteers who want to promote Welsh and Welshness, we have volunteers who treasure community.

 We have a robust loyal group of Trustees who, as volunteers, keep our library running throughout the year, making the decisions about safety, organisation, events and fundraising and securing grants which allow for the extra co-ordination of a part time worker and for equipment and new books.
+We really appreciate our trustees who often work behinds the scenes dilligently but also volunteer in the library on a weekly basis various roles.
 If you would like to know more about becoming a trustee, see what they do, who they are... read on (below) and then do get in touch on the contact us page.

 Who are the Trustees?

 I'm Martin Locock: I am the Hon Chair of Y Lolfa and concentrate on funding applications.
 I work for the University of Wales Trinity Saint David.
 I live in GCG and run Y Lolfa's creative writing group..

 Hi, I'm Jenny and I'm the Secretary for Y Lolfa and feel passionately about giving our community as wide an access as possible to books and reading.
 During the day I'm an archaeologist and I love our local history group on Facebook.

 Shwmae, I’m Debbie, I became a Trustee in 2016.
 In my current role as the Treasurer, I take care of the money side of things!
 It’s greatly rewarding to be a part of our wonderful community library and I think that reading brings so many opportunities.
 I enjoy the adult book club and seasonal fayres in the community hall.